Bio-protocol/bioprotocol_2104071/readme.md

 Source: https://figshare.com/s/35ea294e2671d75f1d5c

 Anvi’o use the program anvi-run-workflow to run the workflows.
-For a particular workflow, the program will the users to prepare the config file.
+For a particular workflow, the program will help the users to prepare the config file.

 Command
 anvi-run-workflow --list-workflows